hhru/api/docs_eng/me.md

  is_admin | logical | user is site administrator
- is_applicant | logical | true, if the user is an applicant is_employer | logical | true, if the user is an employer email | string, null | email phone | string, null | phone number.
+ is_applicant | logical | true, if the user is an applicant is_employer | logical | true, if the user is an employer is_application | logical | true if an application is authorised email | string, null | email phone | string, null | phone number.
 It is only displayed for applicants if a phone number is specified employer | object, null | [company information](#employer-info) if the current user is an employer, or null in all other cases